 From 2002 to 2011, faculty associated with Museum Studies included Dr. Yun Shun Susie Chung, who taught in the area of the public dimensions of museum from 2007 to 2008; Andrew Fox, webmaster for the Fine Arts Museums of San Francisco; and Christopher Clark, now communications team manager for the College of Liberal and Creative Arts at SF State, with the latter two teaching courses in the area of information technology in museums.

-In 2013, under the leadership of Professor Gail Dawson, from the then-Department of Art, and Professor Luby, from Museum Studies, created an administrative partnership between the two units to develop additional opportunities for students, faculty, and staff.
+In 2013, under the leadership of Professor Luby and Professor Gail Dawson, from the then-Department of Art, an administrative partnership between Museum Studies and the Department of Art was created to develop additional opportunities for students, faculty, and staff.
 The alignment resulted in the formation of new unit called the “School of Art.”
 As part of the alignment, Museum Studies kept its separate M.A. degree, its interdisciplinary emphasis, and its independence in curriculum.
-Current staff supporting Museum Studies include Elizabeth Post Musgrove and Lori Schafer.
+Current staff supporting Museum Studies include Lori Schafer and Barbara Eaton.

-In Fall 2016, the program introduces a new undergraduate minor in Museum Studies, with courses ranging from museum history and organization to education, exhibitions, and acquiring practical experience.
+In Fall 2016, the program introduced a new undergraduate minor in Museum Studies, with courses ranging from museum history and organization to education, exhibitions, and acquiring practical experience.

 Do you have information to share on the history of Museum Studies?
+Would you like to be involved with the alumni group, MSSIG?
 Please share with us!